 Lansdowne Theatre is a historic theatre building located in Lansdowne, Delaware County.
 It was built in 1927, and consists of a two story front section with street level shops and offices above, and a 1,400 seat auditorium.
 It was designed by noted theater architect William Harold Lee (1884-1971) and is in the Spanish Revival style.
 It recently received a new marquee and is in the process of being restored.

-for American Historic District Travel Experiences in Delaware County Pennsylvania
+American Historic Districts Travel in Delaware County Pennsylvania1